freer4an/forum/README.md

+This project I cloned from my Gitea (student portfolio) so commits aren't saved.

 # Forum Project

 This project is a forum application built with Go and Docker.
 It provides a platform for users to create discussions, post comments, and interact with each other.